DevMountain/ios-code-review-checklist/README.md

 2. If working on team or capstone projects, review architecture, design, and progress on the project.
 3. Give them specific work to do before the next Code Review.

-## Update Dashboard Score
+## Update Student Success Tracker

-Update scores in the Dashboard.
+Update scores in the Tracker.
 Please consider the following in your scores:

 1. Attendance in class
 2. Communication with you